Curry, Warriors rally past Mavs for 2-0 lead in West finals

 AP Sports Writer

-Doncic scored 42 points and the Mavericks led most of the way before Golden State grabbed its first lead of the night on Otto Porter Jr.’s 3-pointer 18 seconds into the fourth.
-Curry could see a momentum shift at that moment.

-“We have that attitude and spirit that we’re never out of it,” Curry said.

-Doncic had 18 points in the first quarter, two shy of his 20-point Game 1 total.
-His 3-pointer with 13 seconds before halftime — the Mavs’ 15th of the first half — made it 72-58 at the break and gave him 24 points.
+Doncic scored 42 points, 18 in the first quarter — two shy of his total for all of Game 1.
+His 3-pointer with 13 seconds before halftime put Dallas up 72-58 at the break and gave him 24 points.

-Doncic even got a Twitter shoutout from Oakland’s own MC Hammer: “Ok young Luka … We see you.”

-But Golden State answered with a 25-13 third quarter to pull to 85-83 going into fourth — coming out of halftime with a performance reminiscent of those thrilling third quarters of past.
-The Warriors trailed by 19 at one point.
+But the Warriors answered with a 25-13 third quarter to pull to 85-83 going into fourth — a third quarter reminiscent of those that defined so many of their recent playoff runs.

-“We know how good they are as a third-quarter team,” Dallas forward Reggie Bullock said.
-“It’s just something that slipped away from us as the game continued to go on.”

 Doncic shot 12 for 23 and shined in a game of brilliant shotmaking — the Warriors finished 56.1% from the floor.
 In the first half alone, Dallas edged Golden State 52.3% to 51.2%, including a remarkable 55.6% to 53.3% from 3-point range.